TosbackCgusBridge-Bot/CGUs-versions/Csmonitor/Privacy Policy.md

 Become part of the Monitor community

+*   USA Presidential debate: How would you rate this musical parody? (+video)
 *   Innovation Apple promises 'a little more' on Oct.
 23. iPad Mini incoming?
-*   The Culture Baby Jessica rescue: Was it the birth of helicopter parenting? (+video)
 *   USA With race tight, celebrities make the pitch for Obama
+*   Innovation Herman Melville books: Remembering the author of 'Moby Dick'
 *   World Focus: As sanctions crush rial's value, Iranians point fingers at Ahmadinejad
+*   The Culture Baby Jessica rescue: Was it the birth of helicopter parenting? (+video)
+*   Making a Difference Rohini Nilekani pours her wealth into getting books to India's poorest children
 *   Science Water on the moon?
 Maybe a lot more than we thought ... thanks to the sun.
 *   The Culture Jessica Ridgeway abduction: Getting a grip on the parenting overreaction
-*   Making a Difference Rohini Nilekani pours her wealth into getting books to India's poorest children
 *   Business Presidents and the economy: Who was best, worst?
 Take our quiz.
 *   Business Peanut butter recall expands again.
 Now included: peanuts (+video)
 *   Books Sarah Palin says she will release a book on fitness and proper diet
-*   World Focus: Vladimir Putin 2.0: A harder, eastward-looking presidency
-*   USA Focus: Obama's new program for young illegal immigrants: How is it going?

 About these ads